 The WIP starts with user stories.
-Follow the standard user story format "As a [role], I can [accomplish task thanks to proposal] such that [benefit from proposal]."
-There are a couple standard roles in the WiX toolset:
+Follow the standard user story format "As a role, I can accomplish task thanks to proposal such that benefit from proposal."
+There are a couple of standard roles in WiX:

 Ideally, there is more than one user story.

 The proposal section of the WIP is a fairly freeform description of the feature or process improvement.
 Provide the motivation for the proposal.
 Describe how the proposal works.
 List examples, particularly source code, that demonstrates how the improvement will be used.
 Basically, provide the bulk of the detail about the WIP here.

 As issues with the proposal come to mind or are raised by reviewers, capture them in the considerations section of the WIP.
 As appropriate, explain the trade offs of the proposed design and why a particular decision was made.
 This section may provide the most value for developers and users that follow later so do not be afraid to list everything that comes to mind.
 Rare is it that a proposal doesn't have some negatives to consider.